jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 As a result, when using our education system, making a claim, signing a mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
-It's the difference between being lost at sea with a radio hearing the search parties.
-And holding a two-way radio so you can tell the rescuers where you are.
+It's the difference between being lost at sea with nothing but a radio to listen the search party, and holding a two-way radio so you can tell the rescuers where you are and save your own life.

 But, the eight different bosses of the Industrial Age will never empower you with a Internet Age "two-way radio".
 Blockbuster didn't want internet streaming.
 Newspapers didn't adopt online classifieds.
 Universities didn't institute web-based education.

-Why would Industrial Age institutions and businesses upgrade you?
-It just means they'd downgrade themselves.
+Did Kings or Queens ever ease humanity into democracy and constitutions?
+Of course not.
+So, why would Industrial Age institutions and businesses upgrade your way of life if it means they'd downgrade themselves.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in our private lives.
-But, we're rushing to figure out how to educate our kids online, checking mailboxes for insurance checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.
+But, we're rushing to figure out how to educate our kids online, checking mailboxes for insurance checks, using sticky-notes to track store inventories, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.

 Being so powerless is needless bullshit, to say the least.

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
 We thought marching in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's problems.

 It wasn't.
-The truth is Big Government, and Big Business came together to make a philosophy of Big Problems for Main Street.
+The truth is Big Government (Left), and Big Business (Right) came together to make a philosophy of Left/Right stagnation for Main Street.

-And, we're feeling these problems right now.
-Because everyone in the middle-class is depending on our weakened manufacturing base, old insurance processes, overburdened healthcare system, and in general, our dated economy to provide for us during and after this great pandemic.
+And, we're feeling the problems of stagnation right now.
+Because everyone in the middle-class is depending on our weakened manufacturing base, overburdened healthcare system, and in general, our dated economy to provide for us during and after this great pandemic.

+Debt levels skyrocketed because being forced to use Industrial Age tools means we middle-class workers from hospitals to warehouses aren't productive enough to pay for ourselves today.

 And we're justifiably frightened, wondering what's going to happen next in the economy, international relations, and in general, what the future holds.